georgiee/angular-workshop-skipbo/docs/theory/04-rxjs.md

   })
 ```

-`takeUntil` will complete the event once the desotry signal arrives.
+`takeUntil` will complete the event once the destroy signal arrives.

 Neat isn't it?
 There is another good [article](https://medium.com/@benlesh/rxjs-dont-unsubscribe-6753ed4fda87) from Ben Lesh about it.